purneshsv/Project1-ML/README.md

 ### What the Model Does:

 - **Hybrid Regularization**: Out of all the classifiers Elastic Net is more advantageous because it uses a combination of L1 and L2 penalties.

-- **L1 penalty** Reducing the effect of weak predictors makes the model purged of unnecessary items Skipping all the lesser significant variables makes the model slimmer and easily understandable and easy to interpret Especially when one has a large number of potential predictors often it is dreaded to end up with a bloated or overfit model.
+- **L1 penalty** Reducing the effect of weak predictors makes the model purged of unnecessary items.
+Skipping all the lesser significant variables makes the model slimmer and easily understandable and easy to interpret, especially when one has a large number of potential predictors, often it is dreaded to end up with a bloated or overfit model.
-  **L2 penalty** This makes this approach more useful when the features are related in some form, which is very often the case, generally.
-This is because, when the influences are spread over various parameters of the model ; it ensures that the model can perform optimally in the long run.
+  **L2 penalty** This makes this approach more useful when the features are related in some form, which is very often the case.This is because, when the influences are spread over various parameters of the model it ensures that the model can perform optimally in the long run.

 - **Gradient Descent Optimization**: This technique is crucial when optimizing models in the cases where models are trained on large sets of data and older methods will slow down data processing.
 It does this in the sense that the different adjustments flow continuously and systematically so as to arrive at optimal value of the performance and hence its value is dependent on the learning rate and accuracy.